Platonn/angular-universal-14-error-handling-default/README.md

 This project checks how `ngExpressEngine` from `@nguniversal/express-engine` exposes the errors from an angular SSR app to the ExpressJS.
 In particular, this project checks, if any uncaught exception during the SSR of the Angular app causes sending a `500` status response to the client.
 Technically speaking, the project checks what are the values of arguments (`err` and `html`) passed from `ngExpressEngine` to `callback(err, html)` (the rendering callback of ExpressJS).

 ### Observations
-Rejected promise passed to the `APP_INITIALIZER` causes sending `500` status response to the client, with a HTML being only the printed stacktrace of the error.
+- Rejected promise passed to the `APP_INITIALIZER` causes sending `500` status response to the client, with a HTML being only the printed stacktrace of the error.
+It's because `ngExpressEngine` passes this rejection error as the argument `err` to the ExpressJS callback: `callback(err, html)`.

-RxJs error in the Observable passed to `APP_INITIALIZER` also causes `500` status response and the error stacktrace in the HTML, similar as above.
+- RxJs error in the Observable passed to `APP_INITIALIZER` also causes `500` status response and the error stacktrace in the HTML, similar as above.

-But for any other runtime unhandled exceptions and errors (including Http errors from `HttpClient` or errors of kind "`'window' object is not defined`" ), the `200` status response is sent to the client, with the HTML being the normally rendered page. 😕
+- But for any other runtime unhandled exceptions and errors (including Http errors from `HttpClient` or errors of kind "`'window' object is not defined`" ), the `200` status response is sent to the client, with the HTML being the normally rendered page.
+Obviously, this HTML might be malformed 😕

 ### Conclusions
-Beware that, any promise rejection in `APP_INITIALIZER` in your SSR app will result in sending the rejection error stacktrace to the client with status `500`.
+- Beware that, by default any promise rejection in `APP_INITIALIZER` in your SSR app will result in **sending the rejection error stacktrace** to the client with status `500`.

-Beware that, any http errors from the backend endpoints or runtime errors in your SSR app, will result in sending the response status `200` with the rendered page to the client.
+- Beware that, by default any http errors from the backend endpoints or runtime errors in your SSR app, will result in a fake "success" - sending the response status `200` with the rendered page to the client.
 Please note, that the output HTML may be malformed, because of those runtime errors.
-The data from http backend endpoints may be crucial for the final HTML output.
-Also any runtime error in some component can cause it to not present it's content correctly.
-Because of sending status code `200`, your CDN or end user won't notice the error happened and may cache the malformed HTML.
+The http errors from http backend endpoints may result in not getting the crucial data to be displayed in final HTML output.
+Because of sending status code `200`, your CDN or end user won't notice any errors happened and may cache the malformed HTML.
 ## Install dependencies
 ```
 yarn